 - How well known is the issue?

-- Where do decision makers attribute the blame?
+- Where do decision-makers attribute the blame?

 Issues that go to the heart of why a consumer buys your product are more likely to impact your sales.
 While governance issues which tend not to directly impact your ability to deliver a product or its performance can become a factor in decision making if a large enough group of consumers judge the issue as serious.
-To understand centrality of an issue you need to understand why people buy or support you and how the brand reputation issue affects their decisions.
+To understand the centrality of an issue you need to understand why people buy or support you and how the brand reputation issue affects their decisions.

-For governance related issues both consumers and regulators are likely gauge the seriousness of an issue, and as a result its centrality in future decisions, by its breach magnitude.
+For governance related issues both consumers and regulators are likely to gauge the seriousness of an issue and as a result its centrality in future decisions, by its breach magnitude.
 Below are three questions that can help you in understanding issue magnitude and potential interest from the media in covering the story.